Tscubii/win11-intel-mac/README.md

 First we identify, format, and copy files to the USB.

 1. Enter the `win11-intel-mac-main` folder, right-click the `assets` folder, and click "New Terminal at Folder"
-2. Run `chmod u+x *.command` to make the scripts executable
+2. Run `chmod u+x Format-USB.command` to make the script executable
-3. Run `./Watch-USB.command` and prepare to watch for changes
-4. Insert the USB and take note of the disk's identifier
-5. Press Ctrl+C to stop the script
-6. Run `./Format-USB.command` and follow the prompts
+3. Run `./Format-USB.command` and follow the prompts
-7. Close Terminal
+4. Close Terminal
-8. Mount the ISO and copy everything from it to the Win11 volume
+5. Mount the ISO and copy everything from it to the Win11 volume
-9. Enter the `WindowsSupport` folder and copy everything from it to the Win11 volume
+6. Enter the `WindowsSupport` folder and copy everything from it to the Win11 volume
-10. Enter the `assets` folder and copy `AutoUnattend.xml` to the Win11 volume (replace if asked)
+7. Enter the `assets` folder and copy `AutoUnattend.xml` to the Win11 volume (replace if asked)
-11. In the UEFI_NTFS volume, create the folder structure and copy the two `.efi` files as shown below:
+8. In the UEFI_NTFS volume, create the folder structure and copy the `.efi` files as shown below:

 ```
 EFI/